rototor/pdfbox-graphics2d/README.md

 - Added a new module for extended-tests.
 This module will contain tests with 3rdparty library which by themself depend on pdfbox-graphics2d.
-It also now contains a new class DebugCodeGeneratingGraphics2d (by @kiwiwings) which helps creating isolated testcases.
+It also now contains a new class DebugCodeGeneratingGraphics2d (by @kiwiwings) which helps to create isolated testcases.
 - Upgrade to PDFBox 2.0.22

 Version 0.29: